 Writings

-Rubin is the author of New York Klezmer in the Early Twentieth Century: The Music of Naftule Brandwein and Dave Tarras (U. of Rochester Press, 2020).
+Rubin is the author of New York Klezmer in the Early Twentieth Century: The Music of Naftule Brandwein and Dave Tarras (U. of Rochester Press, 2020), recipient of the Book Publication Award of the Jewish Studies and Music Study Group of the American Musicological Society in 2022.

 Also see the publications section.